leeclaire156/Team-Profile-Generator/README.md

   * This **MUST** be installed into this repository, start by opening the command line interface.

-  * If you have Visual Code Studio, add the README Generator repository to the workspace.
+  * If you have Visual Code Studio, add the local Team-Profile-Generator repository to the workspace after cloning it to your computer.
 Then, go to 'Settings' either through the cog icon in the lower left corner and clicking Settings, go to File -> Preferences -> Settings in the menu bar, or the key combo of Ctrl+,

   * Then, change the settings in "Terminal: Explorer Kind" to "external" in the drop down menu.